ihechikara/ihechikara-blog/src/pages/posts/how-to-use-push-button-with-arduino.md

 - You can connect to power source and ground (GND), then specify if the push-button will be a pull-up or pull-down input.
 - You can use a resistor to connect the push-button as either pull-up or pull-down.

 None of the connections above are wrong - it's up to you to decide.
-In this article, we'lluse the latter.
+In this article, we'll use the latter.

 A pull-up resistor sets the initial state of the push-button as `HIGH` while a pull-down resistor will set the current state as `LOW`.